-uk’s largest vegan restaurant to open brighton branch
+uk’s largest vegan restaurant to open brighton branch in march

 Founder and managing director Loui Blake told BOTI the team chose Brighton as the location for their second site as one of the partners (former Norwich City footballer Russell Martin) comes from the city and because they feel “plant-based living has momentum that we can help push forward into the mainstream, whilst offering something unique for the town”.